hklarner/pyboolnet/README.md

 #### release notes for version
+- bugfix for accepting states when the CTL spec is trivial
+- added T-Helper cell plasticity model of Wassim Abou-Jaoudé
 - improved formatting of `primes2bnet(..)` and `primes2mindnf(..)`
 - added parameter `Representation` and option `percolated` to parameter `Type` of `trap_spaces(..)`
 - implemented tempfile for functions `check_primes(..)`, `check_primes_with_counterexample(..)` and `check_primes_with_acceptingstates(..)` (bugfix for windows)